 This page tells you about the biological therapy rituximab and its possible side effects.
 There is information about

 Rituximab targets a protein called CD20 on the surface of the leukaemia and lymphoma cells.
 The antibody sticks to all the CD20 proteins it finds.
 Then the cells of the immune system pick out the marked cells and kill them.
-All fully developed B cells have CD20 on their surface, including B lymphoma cells.

 You have rituximab through a drip into a vein (infusion).
 You may have to stay in hospital overnight for the first treatment, because some people have a reaction to it.
 You have the first treatment in hospital, over a few hours.
 If you don’t have problems, you can have later treatments more quickly and as an outpatient.